jive-vlbi/casa-vlbi/SOLUTIONS.md

   `>>> flagmanager(vis='n14c3.ms', mode='save', versionname='initial')`

-- Plot the amplitudes og your data with the plotms task to get some idea about what's there.
+- Plot the amplitudes of your data with the plotms task to get some idea about what's there.
 For example, plot amplitude as a function of time.